neelkothari6191/neelkothari6191.github.io/_pages/about.md

 ---

 Hi!
 I am currently a final-year undergraduate student at [Dwarkadas J. Sanghvi College of Engineering](https://www.djsce.ac.in/) majoring in Computer Engineering.
-My research interests lie in Computer Vision, Generative AI, Deep Learning, Machine Learning and developing robust and efficient algorithms/ solutions driven by social trust and safety and problems related to mitigation of misinformation.
+My research interests lie in Computer Vision, Generative AI, Deep Learning, Machine Learning.

+My current area of research lies in developing robust and efficient solutions driven by social trust and safety and problems related to mitigation of misinformation/ disinformation and Deepfakes.
+In this respect, I am guided by [Dr. Swapneel Mehta](https://swapneelm.github.io/), through [SimPPL](https://simppl.org/team), a research collective in the global south, developing open-access trust and safety tools for international orgs. including nonprofits and newsrooms.
+Here, we aim to build better civic integrity tools such as Parrot Report.
+We’ve worked with Anti Defamation League, Tech Global Institute, The Sunday Times, Ippen Media, Deutsche Welle and received support from the Wikimedia Foundation ([WikiCred](https://meta.m.wikimedia.org/wiki/WikiCred/2022_CFP/Audit_the_Impact_of_Credibility_in_Online_Information_Ecosystems)), [Google exploreCSR](https://research.google/outreach/explore-csr/recipients/), AWS, the NYC Media Lab, [AI2Amplify](https://www.goethe.de/prj/aia/en/index.html) (German Federal funding), and the NYU Tech Venture Workshop.

-I have worked on deepfake-detection, action-recognition, image-segmentation, speech-recognition and medical imaging among other machine learning problems involving classification and predictive modelling.
+I also continue to work on action-recognition, image-segmentation, speech-recognition and medical imaging among other machine learning problems involving classification and predictive modelling.

 I have been involved with [Dr. Pratik Kanani](https://www.researchgate.net/profile/Pratik-Kanani) in long-term research in the domain of Computer Networks, particularly providing low-latency solutions for healthcare/ social applications.
 I am advised by [Dr. Kiran Bhowmick](https://www.researchgate.net/profile/Kiran-Bhowmick) in my undergrad dissertation on Deepfake Detection and collaborate closely [Prof. Ruhina Karani](https://www.researchgate.net/profile/Ruhina-Karani) in Computer Vision research solving multimodal classification problems.